GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

     "figures/multi_mic_schema.svg",
     width: 80%,
   ),
+  caption: flex-caption(
+    short: [
+      Two-microphone configuration in the near-field and far-field cases.
+    ],
-  caption: [
+    long: [
-    Two-microphone setup in the near field and far field cases ],
+      Two-microphone configuration in the near-field and far-field cases.
+      In the far-field approximation, sound propagation directions can be assumed to be parallel.
+    ],
+  ),
 )
 <fig:simulator:background:multi_mic_schema>